 If you're feeling energetic prebook yourself in for some activities in the adventure centre there, both land based & water based.
 Only a short drive from Dublin you find yourself in scenery which would rival anything in Europe.
 You can also get a 65 bus there about once an hour.
 The walk to the resort is short.

 If you want to do some shopping on the way back stop off in Tallaght and visit its shopping centre.
-You'll have a better choice of buses from there. over 5 years ago
+You'll have a better choice of buses from there. almost 6 years ago

 There is one other place I forgot and that is Bohernabreena Reservoir, Glenasmole, South County Dublin.

 The walking & views in this are are tremendous and you're barely out of the built up area of Dublin.
-Please view above link for public transport & car access. over 5 years ago
+Please view above link for public transport & car access. almost 6 years ago